StevenLy369/pizza/README.md

 ## Description
 A simple webpage where user can choose one or more individual toppings and size of pizza and see the final cost.

-### _An exercise for using constructor and prototype.When a user will click on any specific place,details will show up _

 ## Setup/Installation Requirements